What is Root Resorption?

 Is Root Resorption Painful?

 Surprisingly, no. Root resorption is generally asymptomatic.
 If you are experiencing pain, another cause is the culprit, and we encourage you to call us today to schedule a consultation.
-Naples Office Phone Number 239-263-1644
+Endodontic Specialists of Naples Phone Number 239-263-1644